VzxPLnHqr/sig-pow/README.md

 ### Calibrating a Work-Lock
 Work-locks as described here are somewhat convoluted in practice, considering the reasonably simple thing they are trying to achieve.
 This is mostly due to some limits in the expressiveness of bitcoin script.
-Tis is not intended to be construed as a complaint about bitcoin per se, as there are many good reasons why bitcoin script is less expressive than other languages.
+This is not intended to be construed as a complaint about bitcoin per se, as there are many good reasons why bitcoin script is less expressive than other languages.
 Rather, working within bitcoin script is simply a design constraint which we try to workaround here when developing